AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-04-Beyond-ES6#1:ES7-includes-and-exponential-operator.md

 // true
 ```

-`array.includes(5,4);` returned `false` because despite the array actually contains the number 5, it does so at the index 2 but we started looking at position 4.
-That's why we coulndt find it and it returned `false`.
+`array.includes(5,4);` returned `false` because, despite the array actually contains the number 5, it is at the index 2 but we started looking at position 4.
+That's why we couldn't find it and it returned `false`.

-`array.includes(1,-1);` returned `false` because we started looking at the index -1 and then continue from that point.
+`array.includes(1,-1);` returned `false` because we started looking at the index -1 (which is the last element of the array) and then continued from that point onwards.

 `array.includes(11,-3);` returned `true` because we went back to the index -3 and moved up, finding the value 11 on our path.